alexdevero/alexdevero/README.md

 I am a full-stack developer, with focus on frontend, and founder from Czechia.

-- 🔭 I’m currently working on mainly two things: cool app for digitizing accounting and new project/startup based on ideas
+- 🔭 I’m currently working on mainly two things: getting my software company off the ground and new hobby/business projects to make people's lives better
 - 🌱 I’m currently learning few things:
   - subjects/areas: Computer science, machine learning engineering, backend in Node.js and Python
   - Languages: Python, Go, C and a bit of Assembly